zkoss/zkspringboot/README.md

 `zk.update-uri`                | `/zkau` | `/mypath`         | configure servlet path for ZK's update engine (rarely used)

 ## zk.zul-view-resolver-*
+Shortcut configuration to enables a Spring MVC Controller with a @GetMapping for the path '/' returning the configured view name. (disabled by default).
+The default zul-view-resolver config will prepend the the servlet mapping for ZK's update engine (default `/zkau`) and append the `.zul`-extension to locate the zul file in your application.

+## zk.zul-view-resolver-*
 Defines a simple InternalViewResolver resolving view names to zul files inside the class-web package (not required but still possible for `war` packaging)

 The defaults above have the following effect, given the get mapping: